kittenlogic/unsupervised-pleasures/_posts/2020-11-15-queer-ai-ultimate-fantasy-027.md

 Well, not the mayo, this is the real mayo... the real mayo, made with real mayo!
 And it's my new fave!

 Homemade!
+By me, for me!

 Buenos noches!

-Homemade!
-By me, for me!

 ## Human Prompt